I'm Definitely Not at Fault! — The Scapegoat Fallacy

 By Scott Hughes

 While not a bias, the scapegoating fallacy is another dynamic that keeps us from learning.
 Scapegoating, at least the way I’ve observed it in current discourse, assigns blame exclusively to one party or person as the sole cause of problems.
 As a logical fallacy, it is usually employed when the object of derision cannot make a defense. (“Satan made me do it!”)
 The way scapegoating is being employed currently is through a narrative that asserts that once the problematic party or person is removed, then things will be made right.
 Obviously, we see this dynamic at work in politics.
-For Republicans right now, the scapegoat is either the progressive agenda or Obama and/or Hillary.
-(The “Thanks Obama!” trend on social media displays scapegoating in a very humorous way.)
-For Democrats, the scapegoat is Donald Trump becoming president or a conservative agenda.
+For Republicans, the scapegoat might be "the progressive agenda" or a particular politician (Nancy Pelosi).
+For Democrats, the scapegoat might be Donald Trump, "the conservative agenda," or some other politician.

 Church folks are not immune from using this fallacy.
 (After all, it’s in our spiritual DNA; see Adam and Eve.)
 I remember being part of a staff that had a large percentage of changeover in a matter of a couple of years.
 Each time, it seemed that once one person left or was removed, everyone felt that things would get substantially easier.
 Each time, we couldn’t figure why obstacles still existed.
 The complications in that situation were many and much larger than the one person who was made the scapegoat.
 The culture that existed didn’t change overnight once the person left.
 In addition, we were contributing to the culture in ways we weren’t aware of or didn’t acknowledge.